Shenhav-and-Korem-labs/SCRuB/README.md

 ```
 (3) outputs from inner SCRuB iterations, which includes fitted (3.1) decontaminated samples and (3.2) p, as described above, and:

-(3.3) alpha - the estimated composition of each control:
+(3.3) alpha - the estimated composition of each control sample:
 | | ERR525698  | ERR525693 | ERR525699 | contaminant  |
 | ------------- | ------------- | ------------- | ------------- | ------------- |
 | ERR525688 | 0.001 | 0.001 | 0.001 | 0.997 |